Joe Grady: Biography

 In 1958, Grady joined WRCV radio and TV, now known as KYW on "The Grady and Hurst Show" morning radio program.
 Grady and Hurst rejoined WPEN in 1981, for a two-week reunion hosting "The 950 Club."
 The show became so popular again that they remained there until 1987 when Grady retired.

+Honors

 He and Hurst were inducted into the Philadelphia Music Alliance in 1993 and have a star on the Walk of Fame.
 The Broadcast Pioneers of Philadelphia inducted Grady into their Hall of Fame in 1996 and named him Person of the Year in 1990, along with his broadcasting partner, Ed Hurst.